desecho/blog/content/posts/windows-tips.md

 Countries ➜ Select a country you'd like to save as a favorite ➜ Hamburger menu ➜ Heart.

 Settings:
 Enable "Auto connect", "Start NordVPN on startup", "Start minimized", "App Kill Switch" and select applications you want to kill if a VPN connection drops.
-The apps have to be running while setting this up.
-Choose System of measurement.
+Select NordLynx as a VPN protocol.

 ### Google Chrome